Hornbill-Docs/data-imports-guide/data-imports-guide/users/database/configuration.md

     - `InsecureSkipVerify` - Type: `boolean` - Skip invalid certificate verification when importing images
     - `ImageType` - Type: `string` - Image type, can be `png` or `jpg`
     - `URI` - Type: `string` - The source mapping for the image
-  - `Site` - Type: `object` - Contains two properties, Import actions to perform on the Site of the discovered user records:
+  - `Site` - Type: `object` - Contains two properties, Import actions to perform on the [Location](/esp-config/organizational-data/locations) of the discovered user records:
     - `Action` - Type: `string` - Can be `Create`, `Update`, or `Both`.
-    - `Value` - Type: `string` - The source mapping of the Site.
+    - `Value` - Type: `string` - The source mapping of the Location.
-  - `Org` - Type: `array` - An array of objects containing several properties of Organizational Unit information to associate the imported user with:
+  - `Org` - Type: `array` - An array of objects containing several properties of [Organizational Unit/Group](/esp-config/organizational-data/organization) information to associate the imported user with:
     - `Action` - Type: `string` - Can be `Create`, `Update`, or `Both`.
     - `Value` - Type: `string` - The mapped name of the Organizational Unit.
 	- `Options` - Type: `object` - A collection of properties to define membership settings of organizational group: